 The Duat had connections with several deities who were associated with death and the underworld.
 Osiris was the first mummy of Ancient Egypt and was the god of the dead.
 In the Osiris myth, after Isis was unable to bring him back to life, Osiris left for the underworld, and the Duat became the dwelling of this mighty god.
 The underworld is also known as the Kingdom of Osiris.

 Other deities such as Anubis, Horus, Hathor, and Maat also lived in the underworld, along with a myriad of creatures and demons.
 Some myths propose that the different beings of the underworld were not evil but were simply under the control of these deities.

 The Duat and Ra

 Apart from these gods and goddesses who dwelt in the underworld, the god Ra had associations with the Duat.
-Ra was the sun god who died every day at sunset.
-After his death, Ra traveled through the underworld to be reborn the following day.
+Ra was the sun god who journeyed behind the horizon every day at sunset.
+After his daily symbolical death, Ra sailed his solar barque through the underworld to be reborn the following day.

 When Ra traveled through the Duat, his light shed upon the land and gave life to the dead.
 During his passing, all spirits rose and enjoyed their reanimation for many hours.
 Once Ra left the underworld, they went back to sleep until the following night.

 Significance of the Duat